Graziella Corvalán

-Graziella Corvalán (born 1931) was a Paraguayan sociologist and linguist most known for her efforts to preserve the Guarani language and for creation of one of the first women's studies programs in Paraguay.
+Graziella Corvalán (born 1931) is a Paraguayan sociologist and linguist most known for her efforts to preserve the Guarani language and for creation of one of the first women's studies programs in Paraguay.
 Her works stressed the need for public policies to eliminate discrimination on the basis of gender and language.
 She was recognized by the government of Paraguay in 2010 with the Grand Cross of the National Order of Merit.
 The following year, she was the recipient of the Serafina Dávalos Prize from the Municipal Board of Asunción and in 2022 was recognized by the United Nations Paraguay office.

 Early life and education

 Gilda Graciela Clementina Espínola Manzoni was born on 1 June 1931, in Asunción, Paraguay to Estefana Consolación Manzoni and Pedro Ramón Cecilio Espínola.
 Her father was a lawyer, law professor, member of the Chamber of Deputies of Paraguay, and served on the board of directors of the Central Bank of Paraguay, until driven into exile in Buenos Aires in 1940.
 Espínola completed both her primary and secondary schooling in Argentina, before the family was able to return to Asunción in 1952.
 Upon her return to Paraguay, Espínola married and had six children: María Eugenia, Gustavo Vidal, Luis María, Silvana Casabianca, Javier, Male Oddone Corvalán Espínola.
 Professionally, from that point, she was known as Graziella Corvalán.

 Corvalán taught English at local schools and the Centro Cultural Paraguayo Americano (Paraguayan-American Cultural Center), while attending the Universidad Nacional de Asunción, where she graduated with a degree in linguistics in 1970.
 During her studies, she attended the University of Texas at Austin, under a Fulbright Scholarship and earned a certificate to teach English as a second language in 1969.
 She went on to further her studies completing a post-graduate course in sociology at the Centro Paraguayo de Estudios Sociológicos (Paraguayan Center of Sociology Studies) of the Latin American Faculty of Social Sciences in 1972 and a post-graduate course in education at the Centro de Estudios Educativos (Center for Educational Studies) of the Universidad Iberoamericana in Mexico City in 1975.